kaue/next-atlasboard/README.md

 #### Jobs

-Jobs are run in the background by the scheduler.
+Jobs are run in the background (server side) by the scheduler.
 Their purpose is to send data to the client-side widgets.
 You can generate one in the default package by typing:

 ```
 atlasboard generate job myjob
 ```

-This will generate a job using [this template](https://bitbucket.org/atlassian/atlasboard/raw/master/samples/job?at=master).
+This will generate a job using [this template](https://bitbucket.org/atlassian/atlasboard/raw/master/templates/new-components/job?at=master).

 A very simple job could look like this: